 Key Points:

-• This is a budget-friendly suite that offers price-conscious guests the chance to gain a few extra square feet.
+- This budget-friendly suite offers price-conscious guests the chance to gain a few extra square feet.

-• That extra space was put to use to create a small living area that could be used to host a small group.
+- That extra space was used to create a small living area that could host a small group.

 Among my favorite properties on the Strip due to its prime location and competitive pricing, Flamingo has served as my home base on numerous occasions over the years.
-While I’ve always stayed in a recently renovated “Go” or “Flamingo” room, I was able to snag a Premium Room this time as a comp through Caesars Rewards.
+While I’ve always stayed in a recently renovated “Go” or “Flamingo” room, I was able to snag a Studio Suite this time as a comp through Caesars Rewards.

-As I had yet to experience the baseline suite, I excitedly reserved it.
+As I had not yet experienced the baseline suite, I excitedly reserved it.
 Below, I’ll share my experience along with plenty of pictures!

 Related: Hotels in Las Vegas with recently renovated rooms.